 When money is tight these simple upgrades make all the difference.
 What other issues remain I can live with.
 There are some issues though that I just cannot live with.
 In order of descending importance they are:

-- The body side the grab irons just irk the hell out of me; these are moulded onto the body side and just beg to be milled and replaced with brass wire – the image below shows the experimental car with these.modifications.
+- The body side the grab irons just irk the hell out of me; moulded onto the body side and just begging to be milled and replaced with brass wire – the image below shows the experimental car with these.modifications.
 While the grab-irons on this model look over sized I am certain that once they’re painted they’ll stand out a lot less.
 If they don’t then I’ve since sourced some really fine brass, and if they aren’t fine enough I can always get some fine copper wire, tin it and then fit them for prototypical accuracy

-- The stirrups on the car ends are OK, but I can do better using brass wire, brass strip or as shown in the image above good old fashioned staples (which have proven to look great but will need to be drilled, glued and then have NBW castings glued through them and into the body to stay on – everyone of them has been knocked off – even with careful handling and using the best super glue)
+- The stirrups on the car ends are OK, but I can do better using brass wire, brass strip or as shown in the image above good old-fashioned staples (which have proven to look great but will need to be drilled, glued and then have NBW castings glued through them and into the body to stay on – every one of them has been knocked off – even with careful handling and using the best super glue)

 - Updated Kadee knuckle couplers (I prefer the #58 which have a much finer head casting).
 From these I’ll be removing the magnetic glad hand as I do all of my uncoupling with a skewer, and because I’ll be adding air hoses and glad hands (these magnetic units which look really great as you can see in the YouTube video below.
 They are now available from P.W.R.S. at: http://www.pacific-western-rail.com)